Xilinx/PYNQ/docs/source/2_getting_started.rst

 If the board is connected to your network, the board should get a DHCP (dynamic) IP address.
    * Open a web browser and go to `http://pynq:8080 <http://pynq:8080>`_

-If the board is connected directly to your laptop/PC Ethernet port, the board will have a static IP ( 192.168.2.99) by default.
+If the board is connected directly to your laptop/PC Ethernet port, the board will have a static IP (192.168.2.99) by default.
    * Configure your Ethernet adapter IP address to be in the same range as the board (e.g.  192.168.2.1), open a web browser and  go to `http://192.168.2.99:9090 <http://192.168.2.99:9090>`_

-The default hostname of the board is **pynq** and the default static IP address is ``192.168.2.99`` If you changed the hostname or static IP, you will need to change the address above to match your hostname.
+The default hostname of the board is **pynq** and the default static IP address is ``192.168.2.99``.
+If you changed the hostname or static IP, you will need to change the address above to match your hostname.

 It may take a few seconds to resolve the hostname/IP address.
 If you have problems connecting to the board, first try to ping it from your laptop/PC.
 If you can't ping it, then try to connect a terminal to the board to check it has booted, and that the Ethernet settings for the board are correct.

-You will need to change the hostname if multiple boards are connected to the same network. e.g. classroom teaching.
+You will need to change the hostname if multiple boards are connected to the same network.
+E.g. classroom teaching.
 See the `Frequently asked questions <14_faqs.html>`_ for instructions to change the hostname, or if you are having problems connecting to the board.

    * The Jupyter username/password is xilinx/xilinx